 SONA Participation Pool: Learning about Psychology requires reading, listening, and doing.
-As a supplement to lecture, you are required to participate in 10 hours of experimental research studies, or to complete an equivalent alternate assignment (see assignment on CANVAS for more details).
-There is a Psychology Department requirement that all students enrolled in Gen Psych, Personal Growth, or any 3000 level class participate in the SONA participation pool.
+As a supplement to lecture, you are required to participate in 7.5 hours of experimental research studies, or to complete an equivalent alternate assignment (see assignment on CANVAS for more details).
+There is a Psychology Department requirement that all students enrolled in Gen

+Psych, Personal Growth, or any 3000 level class participate in the SONA participation pool.
 Please see the CANVAS assignment for very detailed instructions about this assignment.
 There is also a file uploaded to CANVAS called "SONA Participation Pool".
-The deadlines for this requirement will be posted on the research requirement document by the second week of class.
+The deadlines for this requirement will be posted on the research requirement document and in the instructions in the assignment.
 Completion of this requirement affects your course grade based on the amount of research credits you earn.
 Do NOT wait until the last minute to complete this requirement.
 The longer you wait the harder it will be to get all the credits need!
-When you complete the research experience, you will receive 20 points that are added into your final grade.
+When you complete the research experience, you will receive 15 points that are added into your final grade.
 If you do NOT complete the full number of credits by the deadline, you will receive points at a rate of 1 point per credit completed.
+If you do not wish to participate in research then you may "opt in" for an alternative assignment, please see the Canvas assignment for more details.